Boiler Operator (Steam Plant)

 Protective equipment such as hard hats, safety glasses, respirator air masks (tight seal), ear protection, chemical suits, hot gloves, high voltage protective equipment and other equipment must be worn in the performance of some duties.

-Physical requirements commonly associated with the performance of the functions of this job described below are representative of those that must be met by an employee to successfully perform the essential functions of this job.
+Physical requirements commonly associated with the performance of the functions of this job: The physical demands described below are representative of those that must be met by an employee to successfully perform the essential functions of this job.

-Physical requirements include the possibility of working on feet for extensive periods, requiring stair and ladder climbing; and routinely lifting 50 pounds.
+Must be able to work on your feet for extensive periods, stairs and ladder climbing, and routinely lifting 50 pounds.

 Must be able to work in elevated areas, confined spaces and in extreme heat and cold conditions.